MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `url`, `serverURL`, `configAppId`, `applicationID`, `objectID`, and `pageKey`

-The `url` property refers to the full URL of the dossier to be embedded.
+The `url` property refers to the full URL of the dashboard to be embedded.
 There are two ways to configure the URL to embed a dossier:

 1. Use the `url` property to specify a full URL.
 1. Use `serverURL`, `configAppId`, `applicationID`, `objectID`, and `pageKey` properties.